AndyGrant/Ethereal/README.md

 		all optimizations and with a 32 bit flag

 Known Issues:

 	Currently no way of determing three-fold-repition, two-fold-repition, or 50-move rule.
-This Can cause circular gameplay when the AI clearly can afford to not make the 'best' move, as the 'best' move results in the two-fold-repition.
+This Can cause circular gameplay. when the AI clearly can afford to not make the 'best' move, as the 'best' move results in the two-fold-repition.

 	Promotion is not included for the human player.
 This has not yet been a problem on chess.com